-ARTS 212 Introduction to Painting 3 hours
+ARTS 212 Painting I 3 h

 Introduction to the basic elements of painting with an emphasis on oil painting on canvas.
 Color, composition, media techniques, and design will be covered.
 No prerequisites are required.
 Each student will work to their evaluated skills levels.
 2 Lec 4 Lab.
 (Fall, odd years)